Cultured Bees

 Amber honey with a distinctive flavor

-In fall of 2022, we harvested over 60 pounds of dark amber honey with a wonderful flavor from MAD.
-There is a slight hint of Linden trees from the spring honey flow.
-Limited supply available soon in the Museum gift shop.
+MAD honey has a distinctive dark amber color with a wonderful flavor.
+There is a slight hint of Linden tress from the spring honey flow.
+A limited supply is available in the MAD Museum gift shop!

 120,000 bees hard at work